Bounds in simple hexagonal lattice and classification of 11-stick knots: Classification of 11-stick Knots

 First, assume that the $z$-sticks are connected and point in different directions from the $w$-stick connecting them so they do not lie on top of each other.
 Then, we only have three more $w$-sticks so we cannot have one with two obstructions and another with three.
 Now, assume that the $z$-sticks are connected and point in the same direction from the $w$-stick connecting them so they lie on top of each other.
 Then, we can perform an $R$-move between the $w$-stick and the overlapping portion of the $z$-stick then combine the overlapping $z$-sticks so that the $z$-sticks are in the earlier case. \end{proof}

-\begin{lemma} Suppose we have an irreducible $11$-stick knot in the sh-lattice.
+\begin{lemma} Suppose we have an irreducible $11$-stick knot in the sh-lattice with four $w$-sticks.
 If we have a $z$-stick in the $p$-case and the bottom right corner is attached to a $y$-stick with its other endpoint higher than the shared $y$-coordinate, then the knot is either $3_1$ or $4_1$. \end{lemma}

 \begin{proof} Suppose we have a $z$-stick in the situation described in the lemma.
-Then, note that we need the following sticks in our knot: \begin{itemize} \item $z$-stick \item $y$-stick attached to the bottom end of the $z$-stick \item At least two sticks to attach the other endpoint of this $y$-stick to one of the $w$-sticks on the lower level \item At least one stick to attach the two $w$-sticks on the lower level \item At least two sticks to attach the lower level $w$-sticks back to the upper endpoint of the $z$-stick. \end{itemize} This gives us the cases in \fullref{Cases}.
+Then, note that we need the following sticks in our knot: \begin{itemize} \item a $z$-stick, \item a $y$-stick attached to the bottom end of the $z$-stick, \item at least two sticks to attach the other endpoint of this $y$-stick to one of the $w$-sticks on the lower level, \item at least one stick to attach the two $w$-sticks on the lower level, \item at least two sticks to attach the lower level $w$-sticks back to the upper endpoint of the $z$-stick. \end{itemize} These restraints give us the cases in \fullref{Cases}.

-Note that in all of these, we have less than five crossings so it must be the trefoil knot, the figure-eight knot, or the unknot (which would be a contradiction). \end{proof}
+Note that in all of these, we have less than five crossings so it must be either the trefoil knot, the figure-eight knot, or the unknot (which would be a contradiction). \end{proof}

-\begin{lemma} Suppose we have an irreducible $11$-stick knot in the sh-lattice.
+\begin{lemma} Suppose we have an irreducible $11$-stick knot in the sh-lattice with four $w$-sticks.
 Also, suppose we have a $z$-stick in the $p$-case and the bottom right corner is attached to a $x$-stick or a $y$-stick with its other endpoint lower than or equal to the shared $y$-coordinate, then the knot must be either $3_1$ or $4_1$. \end{lemma} \begin{proof} In the first case, we can follow the procedure in \fullref{z reduction lemma} to replace the $z$-stick with a $yxyx$ sequence of sticks.
 Because the last stick in this sequence is a $x$-stick, we can combine it with the preexisting $x$-stick so we only have a net gain of two sticks, as we can see in the first case of \fullref{Cases2}.
 Thus, we get a knot in the cubic lattice with at most fifteen sticks so it must either be the trefoil knot or the figure-eight knot.

 In the second case, where the $y$-stick has an endpoint lower than the $y$-level of the shared $y$-coordinate, we can replace the $z$- and $y$-sticks with a $yxyx$ sequence, as we can see in case $2$ of \fullref{Cases2}, adding four sticks but removing two for a net gain of two sticks.